 \section{Abstract}

-Local-life recommendation have witnessed rapid growth, providing users with convenient access to daily essentials.
-However, this domain faces two key challenges: (1) \textbf{spatial constraints}, driven by the requirements of the local-life scenario, where items are usually shown only to users within a limited geographic area, indirectly reducing their exposure probability; and (2) \textbf{long-tail sparsity}, where few popular items dominate user interactions, while many high-quality long-tail items are largely overlooked due to imbalanced interaction opportunities.
-Existing methods typically adopt a user-centric perspective, such as modeling spatial user preferences or enhancing long-tail representations with collaborative filtering signals.
-However, we argue that an item-centric perspective is more suitable for this domain, focusing on enhancing long-tail items representation that align with the spatially-constrained characteristics of local lifestyle services.
-To tackle this issue, we propose ReST, a Plug-And-Play \underline{S}patially-Constrained \underline{R}epresentation \underline{E}nhancement Framework for Long-\underline{T}ail Local-Life Recommendation.
-Specifically, we first introduce a Meta ID Warm-up Network, which initializes fundamental ID representations by injecting their basic attribute-level semantic information.
-Subsequently, we propose a novel Spatially-Constrained ID Representation Enhancement Network (SIDENet) based on contrastive learning, which incorporates two efficient strategies: a spatially-constrained hard sampling strategy and a dynamic representation alignment strategy.
-This design adaptively identifies weak ID representations based on their attribute-level information during training.
-It additionally enhances them by capturing latent item relationships within the spatially-constrained characteristics of local lifestyle services, while preserving compatibility with popular items.
-Experiments on two real-world datasets and online A/B testing demonstrate that ReST significantly improves recommendation performance and exhibits strong plug-and-play flexibility in industrial applications.
+Local-life recommendation provides users with convenient access to daily essentials, yet faces two key challenges: (1) \textbf{spatial constraints}, where items are exposed only within limited geographic areas, and (2) \textbf{long-tail sparsity}, where popular items dominate user interactions.
+Existing methods predominantly adopt a user-centric view, often failing to address the representation degradation of long-tail items caused by these spatial limitations.
+We argue that an item-centric perspective is better suitable for this domain, as it focuses on enhancing long-tail item representations to align with the spatially-constrained characteristics of local lifestyle services.
+To this end, we propose ReST, a plug-and-play framework for Spatially-Constrained Representation Enhancement.
+ReST initializes item embeddings via attribute semantics and utilizes a spatially-constrained contrastive learning mechanism.
+This design adaptively strengthens weak ID representations by aligning them with spatial characteristics, while preserving performance on popular items.
+Experiments on two real-world datasets and online A/B testing demonstrate that ReST significantly improves performance and exhibits strong plug-and-play flexibility in industrial applications.

 \ccsdesc[500]{Information systems~Recommender systems}